 Wretched Waterpark is a part of the The Sinister Summer Series collection.

-From New York Times bestselling author Kiersten White comes her middle grade series debut!
-Part Scooby Doo, part A Series of Unfortunate Events, and entirely genius!
+A middle-grade mystery series that's spooky, creepy, and filled with gothic twists!
 Meet the Sinister-Winterbottom twins, who solve mysteries at increasingly bizarre summer vacation destinations in the hopes of being reunited with their parents—or at the very least finally finding a good churro.

 An Excerpt fromWretched Waterpark

 But only because she was from their mother’s side of the family.
 If she had been from their father’s side of the family, she would have been decidedly Winterbottom.
 It had been a great trial for each of the Sinister-Winterbottom children to learn how to write their own names, something their usually thoughtful parents had neglected to think through.